-\subsection{Exploiting Higher-resource Data}
+\subsubsection{Exploiting Higher-Resource Data}

-This paradigm refers to data augmentation or knowledge enhancement of the original small sample data, with the help of auxiliary resources which are generated endogenously or imported exogenously. \emph{The higher-resource data are expected to contribute to enriched and representative samples as well as more precise semantic representations.}
+This paradigm mainly refers to data augmentation \cite{TACL2023_DAinNLP} or knowledge enhancement on the original small dataset, with endogenous or exogenous auxiliary resources. \emph{The goal is to create more representative samples and improve semantic representations with higher-resource data.}

-\textbf{Weakly Supervised Augmentation} signifies generating training data automatically through weak/distant supervision, aimed at synthesizing more data.
-This kind of methods utilize a knowledge base and some heuristic rules to automatically relabel training instances in the corpus.
-Certainly, the generated training set may contain lot of noise, which is the reason that such methods are weakly supervised.
+\textbf{Weakly Supervised Augmentation} involves synthesizing more training data through weak/distant supervision.
+This kind of methods usually utilize a knowledge base (KB) and some heuristic rules to automatically relabel training instances in corpus, potentially resulting in a noisy synthesized dataset.

-\cite{ACL2009_DS-RE} have proposed \emph{distant supervision} for RE, by using a large semantic database Freebase.
-For each pair of entities that appears in some Freebase relation, \cite{ACL2009_DS-RE} finds all sentences containing those entities in a large unlabeled corpus to augment the original data.
-Similarly, \cite{ACL2017_DS-EE} have proposed to automatically label training data for EE via world knowledge from Freebase and linguistic knowledge from FrameNet\footnote{\url{https://framenet.icsi.berkeley.edu/fndrupal/}.} (containing event information).
-More recently, several works try to directly apply pre-trained language models to data augmentation for NER \cite{KDD2020_DS-NER,ACL2022_PLM-NER} and EE \cite{ACL2022_PLM-EE}, which can flexibly and effectively generate training data with pseudo labels.
-To alleviate selection bias of pseudo label data, \cite{EMNLP2021_WS_RE} have proposed a gradient imitation reinforcement learning framework for low-resource RE.
+\cite{ACL2009_DS-RE} proposed \emph{distant supervision} for RE, utilizing a large semantic KB --- Freebase to label relations in an unlabeled corpus.
+Similarly, \cite{EMNLP2018_DS-NER_AutoNER} used a dictionary for distantly supervised NER. \cite{ACL2017_DS-EE} leveraged Freebase and FrameNet (an event KB) to automatically label training data for EE.
+Recent studies have proposed to improve quality of weakly supervised data with pretrained LMs (PLMs) \cite{EMNLP2020_DS-NER,KDD2020_DS-NER} and optimization strategies \cite{ACL2018_DS-RE_Reinforcement,NAACL2019_DS-EE,COLING2022_WS_RE,ACL2023_WS_RE,ACL2023-Findings_DS-NER}.
+To mitigate selection bias, \cite{EMNLP2021_DA_RE} have proposed a gradient imitation reinforcement learning framework for low-resource RE.

-\textbf{Multi-modal Augmentation} means importing multi-modal samples so as to supplement missing semantics in single-modal data and support sample disambiguation.
-Intuitively, the main challenge of such methods relates to effective fusion of data in multiple modalities.
+\textbf{Multi-Modal Augmentation} supplements single modal with multi-modal samples to enhance semantics and facilitate disambiguation.
+Intuitively, the main challenge of such methods lies in effectively fusing data from different modalities.

-\cite{ACL2018_MM-NER} have studied the multi-modal NER task and proposed a gated visual attention to modulate word-level multi-modal features, by extracting regions most related to the text and combining textual and visual features with a gating mechanism. \cite{MM2021_MM-RE} have introduced the multi-modal RE task and developed a dual graph alignment method to capture correlation of textual and visual relations. \cite{ACL2020_MM-EE,EMNLP2021_MM-EE} have introduced the multi-modal EE task (from images/videos and texts) and proposed to encode structured event representations with semantic information from multi-modal data into a common embedding space.